Narendra Dabholkar

-Narendra Achyut Dabholkar (1 November 1945 – 20 August 2013) was an Indian physician, social activist, rationalist and author from Maharashtra, India.
-In 1989 he founded and became president of the Maharashtra Andhashraddha Nirmoolan Samiti (MANS, Committee for Eradication of Superstition in Maharashtra).
-Triggered by his assassination on 20 August 2013, the pending Anti-Superstition and Black Magic Ordinance was promulgated in the state of Maharashtra, four days later.
+Narendra Achyut Dabholkar (1 November 1945 – 20 August 2013) was an Indian physician, social activist, rationalist, and author from Maharashtra, India.
+In 1989, he founded and became president of the Maharashtra Andhashraddha Nirmoolan Samiti (MANS, Committee for Eradication of Superstition in Maharashtra).
+Triggered by his assassination in 2013, the pending Anti-Superstition and Black Magic Ordinance was promulgated in the state of Maharashtra, four days later.
 In 2014, he was posthumously awarded the Padma Shri for social work.

 Personal life

-Dabholkar was born on 1 November 1945 to Achyut and Tarabai, being the youngest of ten children.
+Dabholkar was born on 1 November 1945 as the youngest of ten children in the Brahmin household of Achyut and Tarabai.
 His elder siblings included the educationalist, and socialist Devdatta Dabholkar and Shripad Dabholkar.
 He is the uncle of Atish Dabholkar.

 Narendra did his schooling at New English School Satara and Willingdon College, Sangli.
 He was a qualified medical doctor, having obtained an MBBS degree from the Government Medical College, Miraj.

 He was the captain of the Shivaji University Kabaddi team.
 He had represented India against Bangladesh in a Kabaddi tournament.
 He won the Maharashtra government's Shiv Chhatrapati Yuva Award for Kabaddi.

 He was married to Shaila, and has two children, Hamid and Mukta Dabholkar.
 His son was named after the social reformer Hamid Dalwai.
 He also criticised extravagant marriage ceremonies and arranged for his own children to be married in simple ceremonies.
 The almanac was not consulted to select an auspicious time as it is traditionally done.
 He was an atheist.